-After the whole group recollection of the four stories, I planned for the children to choose a character from one of the stories to interview through the dramatic convention of hot seat.
-Thirteen of the 21 children voted to interview the Coxen's fig-parrot.
+After the whole group recollection of the four stories, I planned for the children to choose a character from one of the stories to interview through the dramatic convention of hot seat.4 Thirteen of the 21 children voted to interview the Coxen's fig-parrot.
 This was a moment where the children were agentic by voicing who they were interested in interviewing.
 Before the interview commenced children also chose whether to be part of the interview, draw in their story journals, or play out stories in miniature playscapes.
 Overall, the workshop offered little scope for possibilities of children's free expression to emerge, as an emphasis on authority overrode freedom.
-The enactment of democratic principles, spaces, and possibilities for the children to participate as active citizens in a democratic relationship with these young children as citizens.
+The enactment of democratic principles, spaces, and possibilities for the children to participate as active citizens in a democratic community needed to be provided.
+To embrace this fully, I needed to engage in a democratic relationship with these young children as citizens.
 I needed to support their agency in the class community.
 With this in mind, I questioned what was possible within the parameters of a school setting.